neilpate/rustybits/README.md

 **Run with:** `cargo run --bin example_01_hello_world`

+> **💡 VS Code Tip**: When viewing the source code, you'll see a small ▶️ "Run" arrow above the `#[entry]` function.
+This is provided by rust-analyzer and lets you run the example with a single click!

 <!-- Future examples will be added here -->
 <!-- ### Example 02: Button Input
 **Reading button presses** - Handling user input